JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/GenericClassifier.md

 Trains a TensorFlow model for generic classification of feature vectors.
 It takes FEATURE_VECTOR annotations from `FeaturesAssembler` as input, classifies them and outputs CATEGORY annotations.
 Please see the Parameters section for required training parameters.

+Parametres:

+- `batchSize`: (int) Batch size

+- `dropout`: (float) Dropout coefficient

+- `epochsN`: (int) Maximum number of epochs to train

+- `featureScaling`: (str) Feature scaling method.
+Possible values are 'zscore', 'minmax' or empty (no scaling)

+- `fixImbalance`: (boolean) Fix the imbalance in the training set by replicating examples of under represented categories

+- `labelColumn`: (str) Column with label per each document

+- `learningRate`: (float) Learning Rate

+- `modelFile`: (str) Location of file of the model used for classification

+- `multiClass`: (boolean) If multiClass is set, the model will return all the labels with corresponding scores.
+By default, multiClass is false.

+- `outputLogsPath`: (str) Folder path to save training logs.
+If no path is specified, the logs won't be stored in disk.
+The path can be a local file path, a distributed file path (HDFS, DBFS), or a cloud storage (S3).

+- `validationSplit`: (float) The proportion of training dataset to be used as validation set.The model will be validated against this dataset on each Epoch and will not be used for training.
+The value should be between 0.0 and 1.0.

 For a more extensive example please see the
 [Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/Certification_Trainings/Healthcare/8.Generic_Classifier.ipynb).